 • Human health and biology

 You’ll learn about these topics in the context of a free, online course.
-There are many hours of lecture videos and problem sets that help you work through crucial questions about life sciences.
+Many hours of lecture videos and problem sets help you work through crucial questions about life sciences.
 There are also quizzes to help you monitor your progress.

 The course is led by MIT professor Eric Lander.
 Professor Lander was instrumental in the Human Genome Project.